OverlordAkise/gmod-lua-performance/README.md

     table = {} stringind on big  	4.8149999975067e-07

 The above times vary greatly by table count and amount of tests included.
-In general, assigning a new table is faster than emptying one.
+In general, assigning a new table is faster than emptying one, the only exception being small string-indexed tables.
 The biggest difference is between emptying a big numerical table and assigning a new one.
 An advantage of always assigning a new table: The time taken is nearly constant, so you don't have to worry about it.